nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 Aligned the trimmed/cleaned reads to the redundans filled scaffolds with bwa mem.

 Removed duplicates and calculated read depth at each position in the assembly using samtools.

+Following some analysis of read depths in R, plus some eyeballing in Tablet, it looks like if we use regions with coverage <= 40 reads, we should be in single-copy regions of the genome.